 Photo by: Shutterstock

 All experts agree on two primary ingredients: vinegar and water.
 Though this combination seems simple, it will easily clean your windows.
-You can pick up vinegar at any grocery store, but you can achieve even shinier windows with these recipes:
+You can pick up vinegar at any grocery store, and easily make your own vinegar and water concoction at home.

 Martha Stewart, the queen of DIY, uses a mixture of water and either white vinegar or mild dishwashing liquid to break through the grime on her windows.
 For your cleanest windows, she recommends that homeowners "brush the exteriors of windows and frames lightly with a soft-bristled counter brush" prior to using the window cleaning solution.
 This additional step removes dry substances like dirt and pollen that may stick to windows as well.
 Breaking up the steps may seem tedious, but the extra care will ensure streak-free windows.